tusharpatowary/little-lemon/README.md

 - **Responsive Design:** The website is designed to be responsive, ensuring a seamless experience on both desktop and mobile devices.

-- **GitHub:** The website's source code is hosted on GitHub, utilizing the platform for version control and collaboration.

 ## Access the Website

 You can access the Little Lemon Restaurant website at [https://littlelemon-webifyr.netlify.app/](https://littlelemon-webifyr.netlify.app/).

-## Source Code

-The complete source code for this project is available on my GitHub repository: [GitHub Repository](https://github.com/yourusername/little-lemon-restaurant).

 Feel free to explore the code, provide feedback, or even use it as a learning resource for your own web development journey.

 ## Contact Me

-If you have any questions about the technologies I used, the design choices I made, or would like to discuss web development in general, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/tusharpatowary/).
+If you have any questions about the technologies I used, or the design choices I made, or would like to discuss web development in general, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/tusharpatowary/).

 Thank you for checking out my project!

-> Crafted with code by [Your Name].
+> Crafted with ❤ by [TusharAhmed].